 Book Reviews: How to get Honest Reviews for your Book

 Ask any published author – What now?
 The typical answer would be – reviews for my book!!
 Publishing a book is only half a battle won for any author; the second half starts once the book is published.
-The second half is more challenging, especially for a new author.
+The second half is book promotion, which is more challenging, especially for a new author.
 That said, there has never been a better time for an author, and there have never been more book reviewers available, thanks to the digital world.

 The Significance of Getting Book Reviews